-It can happen in any relationship, and even after the relationship has ended.
+Abusive behaviour can occur in any relationship.
+It can continue even after the relationship has ended.
 Both men and women can be abused or abusers.

 Keeping children safe